an-karpov/Quantum-modeling-labs/README.md

 # Quantum-modeling-labs
 Labs on course "Quantum modeling"

-Read "Quantum modeling labs for more information"
+Read Quantum modeling labs.pdf for more information"